The Agreements You Made Before Age Five Are Still Running Your Life

 Why Affirmations and Most Self-Help Fall Short

 Here is the crux.
 Affirmations and most self-help programs speak to the conscious, thinking mind.
 But the agreement isn't stored in the thinking mind.
 It is encoded in the limbic system, beneath language, wired in through thousands of unconscious repetitions and often through emotionally charged experience.
 Repeating a positive statement on the surface does not reach the agreement underneath.
 We are, in effect, wired one way and trying to talk ourselves into another, which is why the results are usually marginal at best.
+I've written more about this here.

 How the Work Reaches the Root